Wohoo, https://wordpress.org/plugins/activitypub/ v 1.0 đ„ł

-I like eye-candy for my #WordPress #hCard and for the longest time I did override the generic icon for missing SVGs via CSS.
-This never fixed the titles thought and after starting to mass non descriptive links all named “website” I started to dig into the code class-relme-domain-icon-map.php
+I like eye-candy for my #WordPress#hCard and for the longest time I did override the generic icon for missing SVGs via CSS.
+This never fixed the titles thought and after starting to mass non descriptive links all named “website” I started to dig into the code class-relme-domain-icon-map.php of the #IndieWeb plugin.

 Update: Well fck, the entire svg folder gets replaced on update of the IndieWeb plugin.
 Good idea to backup additional SVGs so they can be copied back on Update.
 Proxmox snapshot for the win!

-does some file system shacking for unknown domains in wp-content/plugins/indieweb/static/svg/
+Turns out Rel_Me_Domain_Icon_Map does some file system shacking for unknown domains in wp-content/plugins/indieweb/static/svg/ so I fixed myself some symbolic links:

-This is an update to my 2018 article on how I set up my WordPress site.
-Standard Plugins EWWW Image Optimizer(Link) â It reduces file sizes for images to ensure faster loading Pushover Notifications(Link)or the forked alternative Pushbullet Notifications(Link) for WordPress â This plugin sends n...
+Standard Plugins EWWW Image Optimizer(Link) – It reduces file sizes for images to ensure faster loading Pushover Notifications(Link)or the forked alternative Pushbullet Notifications(Link) for WordPress – This plugin sends n...

 Great overview of useful plugins for a typical Indieweb WordPress Website.
 Wish I’d have seen this months ago.

-This is an update to my 2018 article on how I set up my WordPress site.
-Standard Plugins EWWW Image Optimizer(Link) â It reduces file sizes for images to ensure faster loading Pushover Notifications(Link)or the forked alternative Pushbullet Notifications(Link) for WordPress â This plugin sends n...
+Standard Plugins EWWW Image Optimizer(Link) – It reduces file sizes for images to ensure faster loading Pushover Notifications(Link)or the forked alternative Pushbullet Notifications(Link) for WordPress – This plugin sends n...

-Update: WordPress 4.2 has full UTF-8 support!
-Thereâs no need to upgrade manually any more.
-For many years, MySQL had only supported a small part of UTF-8, a section commonly referred to as plane 0, the âBasic Multilingual Planeâ, or the BMP.
-The UTF-8 spec is divided into âplanesâ, and ...
+For many years, MySQL had only supported a small part of UTF-8, a section commonly referred to as plane 0, the “Basic Multilingual Plane”, or the BMP.
+The UTF-8 spec is divided into “planes“, and ...

 tl;dr Thanks to @GaryPendergast I now switched from latin1 to utf8mb4.

 Well f*ck me but I really didn’t take care about my blog at all any more.
 Checked the logs and an occasional error about emojis and the database showed up.
 On investigation I found out that the database was still running on MYISAM and latin1.
 WordPress never updated this during upgrade (despite my DB having support for this for ages).
 My website moved a lot and existed even before switching to WordPress in 2004 so it’s sort of a miracle that it’s still working anyway.
-Unlike Geocities and the likes I mean đ
+Unlike Geocities and the likes I mean 😉

 PHP message: WordPress database error Illegal mix of collations (latin1_swedish_ci,IMPLICIT) and (utf8mb4_unicode_ci,COERCIBLE) for operation [...]